 Developing the Required Technical, Legal, and Business Expertise

-The requirements of the roles in the NICE framework reflect the knowledge and skills you gain in the Cleveland-Marshall MLS program.
+The requirements of the roles in the NICE framework reflect the knowledge and skills you gain in the CSU College of Law MLS program.
 You do not need to be a lawyer to fill the roles we discuss in the webinar or many of the rewarding roles in the field, but you need the legal knowledge to understand the regulatory environment in which you work, regardless of industry–even in a small family business or small startup.
 You must understand the key regulatory requirements that impact your organization’s systems and the day-to-day operations of the people who use it.
 Finally, beyond the legal skills, you need technical competency to understand your IT operation.

 Even if you enter the MLS program with no technical experience, the MLS program equips you with the technical skills you need and the ability to continue to grow your technical expertise in a constantly changing environment.
 (To learn more about our curriculum, see Curriculum Page.)